Willisgxh/OscerSpider/README.md

 ## Intro
 This project is used to crawl diseases data, their associated symptoms, treatment, causes and diagnosis which form a knowledge graph using the graph database neo4j.
-The final graph should reveal the realationship between different diseases, symptoms, treatment, causes, diagnosis and you will be able to see their connections.
+The final graph should reveal the relationship between different diseases, symptoms, treatment, causes, diagnosis and you will be able to see their connections.
 The source of these data are from https://www.mayoclinic.org/diseases-conditions/index?letter=A

 ## Tech Stacks